Heuristic (psychology): Affect heuristic

 "Affect", in this context, is a feeling such as fear, pleasure or surprise.
 It is shorter in duration than a mood, occurring rapidly and involuntarily in response to a stimulus.
 While reading the words "lung cancer" might generate an affect of dread, the words "mother's love" can create an affect of affection and comfort.
 When people use affect ("gut responses") to judge benefits or risks, they are using the affect heuristic.
 The affect heuristic has been used to explain why messages framed to activate emotions are more persuasive than those framed in a purely factual way.

+Escalation of commitment heuristic

+Decision makers, whether at an organisational or national level, can come across the dilemma of whether to continue with an operation or withdraw from it.
+The escalation of commitment heuristic demonstrates that people often tend to lock themselves into losing courses of action in the hopes that investing more resources into an operation will turn around losses.
+Furthermore, escalation of commitment can be expected to occur in situations where the decision maker can claim credit for operational success, but losses and operational failure are directed and absorbed by others such as a larger entity.
+Cognitive determinates that can influence escalation of commitment include self-justification, problem framing, sunk costs, goal substitution, self-efficacy, accountability, and illusion of control.
+The general flow of events that causes implementation of the escalation of commitment heuristic are as follows: